giobbu/Geo-Kafka-SparkStreaming/README.md

-# Docker container for Kafka - Spark streaming - Cassandra
+# Docker container for Kafka - Spark streaming

-This Dockerfile sets up a complete streaming environment for experimenting with Kafka, Spark streaming (PySpark), and Cassandra.
+This Dockerfile sets up a complete streaming environment for experimenting with Kafka and Spark streaming (PySpark).
 It installs

 * Kafka 0.10.2.1
 * Spark 2.1.1 for Scala 2.11